RandstormBTC/randstorm/README.md

 Another mostly legal use case is a check if the (Bitcoin/Altcoin) addresses hash (RIPEMD-160) is already in use to prevent yourself from a known hash (RIPEMD-160) collision and double use.
 Some configurations are not allowed in some countries.

+## Questions and Comments

+Please feel free to share any questions.
+This is a work in progress and replicating the exact SecureRandom() function in python from Javascript has not been very easy.
+There still may be some issues...

 ## Sources:

  <https://www.unciphered.com/blog/randstorm-you-cant-patch-a-house-of-cards>